 - Her classmates makes her feel bad when they are criticizing her work especially those that got high marks from her teacher.

 What happened to the girl who loves going to school?
-The girl who wouldn’t miss a class, despite a bad weather.
-The girl who is always eager to work with her classmate to finish a project.
+The girl who wouldn’t miss a class, despite a bad weather or being sick?
+The girl who is always eager to work with her classmate to finish a project?
 She’s gone…

 Please homeschool me

 My daughter continued to asked me to consider.
 We only have a few weeks left before school ends, so I told her to focus on finishing grade 5 first, while I try to research about homeschooling and try to convince her dad.
-Hubby isn’t sure we can pull it off.
-He is not totally against it, but he wants to be sure that we have considered every aspect of homeschooling – how it would affect our lives, how committed I would be, what would happen when I have too much workload, etc. It the end, I got him to agree with the condition that we (my daughter and I) are not allowed to quit mid-way.
-Once we start, we have to see it through to the end of a cycle.
+Hubby wasn’t sure we can pull it off.
+He is not totally against it, but he wants to be sure that we have considered every aspect of homeschooling – how it would affect our lives, how committed I would be, what would happen when I have too much workload, etc. It the end, I got him to agree with the condition that we try it out for a year first and that we (my daughter and I) are not allowed to quit mid-way.
+Once we start, we have to see it through to the end of the school year.

 It’s not you, it’s Us